Enabling Adaptive Security With Advanced Threat Detection Solutions

 A key enabling capability for successful adaptive security as outlined above is the ability to continuously monitor and analyze network activity.
 To do this effectively, it is necessary to capture each data packet no matter the network speed or load.
 The packets can then be used for real-time analysis of the network activity or can be recorded to disk for later forensic analysis.

 Napatech provides a full range of packet capture solutions that enable customers to build high-performance security appliances and solutions.
-These include Napatech FPGA SmartNICs and Napatech Pandion Network Recorder solutions.
+These include Napatech FPGA SmartNIC solutions.